-Campaigners spoke about soil’s important role in the global food system – and the risks we face it continues to degrade – at an event organised by Grantham Scholars.
+Team members from the Soil Association came to an event organised by Grantham Scholars to explain soil’s vital role in the global food system – and the risks we face as it continues to degrade.

-Head of Horticulture Ben Raskin and Policy Officer Louise Payton from the UK’s Soil Association gave talks at the Grantham Centre’s Building UK Soils seminar yesterday (22 July).
+Head of Horticulture Ben Raskin and Policy Officer Louise Payton from the Soil Association gave talks at the Grantham Centre’s Building UK Soils seminar.

-Ben gave an overview of what makes healthy soil, how it is affected by agriculture and his work with farmers to preserve it.
+Ben gave an overview of what makes healthy soil.
+And he described how soil is affected by agriculture and his work with farmers to preserve it.

-The talks were followed by a discussion, led by the event’s organisers Emanga Alobwede and Angesh Anupam.
+The talks were followed by a discussion, led by the event’s organisers Grantham Scholars Emanga Alobwede and Angesh Anupam.